routingblog/arbitration/content/docs/problems.md

 # General Information

+- The underlying issue with forced arbitration is the imbalance of power. [^xu1]

 - Any _individual_ signer of any _individual_ "agreement" often has no other choice if they wish to get a job, to establish a credit history, or even to get a good deal on a cell phone. [^glover1]

 - Arbitration, when passed, was designed for contract disputes between merchants, not statutory claims or between entities of unequal bargaining power. [^creeping1] [^comm] [^rustic] [^newarb2] In fact members of Congress expressly disavowed touching either consumer or employment contracts - and even went so far as to make that explicit with respect to employment. [^scaliaclass1] Julius Henry Cohen, the author of United States Arbitration Act,testified that the bill would be applicable in federal courts only. [^keating1] [^newarb4]